Pattern Recognition | Introduction

 Pattern is everything around in this digital world.
 A pattern can either be seen physically or it can be observed mathematically by applying algorithms.

-Example: The colors on the clothes, speech pattern etc. In computer science, a pattern is represented using vector feature values.
+Example: The colors on the clothes, speech pattern, etc. In computer science, a pattern is represented using vector feature values.

 What is Pattern Recognition?

-Pattern recognition is the process of recognizing patterns by using machine learning algorithm.
+Pattern recognition is the process of recognizing patterns by using a machine learning algorithm.
 Pattern recognition can be defined as the classification of data based on knowledge already gained or on statistical information extracted from patterns and/or their representation.
-One of the important aspects of the pattern recognition is its application potential.
+One of the important aspects of pattern recognition is its application potential.

 Examples: Speech recognition, speaker identification, multimedia document recognition (MDR), automatic medical diagnosis.

 In a typical pattern recognition application, the raw data is processed and converted into a form that is amenable for a machine to use.
-Pattern recognition involves classification and cluster of patterns.
+Pattern recognition involves the classification and cluster of patterns.

 - In classification, an appropriate class label is assigned to a pattern based on an abstraction that is generated using a set of training patterns or domain knowledge.
 Classification is used in supervised learning.

-Features may be represented as continuous, discrete or discrete binary variables.
+Features may be represented as continuous, discrete, or discrete binary variables.
 A feature is a function of one or more measurements, computed so that it quantifies some significant characteristics of the object.

-Example: consider our face then eyes, ears, nose etc are features of the face.
+Example: consider our face then eyes, ears, nose, etc are features of the face.

 A set of features that are taken together, forms the features vector.